nikitavoloboev/data/readme.md

 I share my knowledge in a longer form by [writing articles][7] and making [YouTube videos][8].

-And you can also explore [my personal mind map of notes and links][9] that I use for my own personal productivity and research.
+And you can also explore [my personal mind map][9] of [notes and links][10] that I use for my own personal productivity and research.
 It is of course a bit more chaotic than these notes as its made for my own personal use.

-But you can use [this Alfred workflow][10] to easily search through my entire knowledge base and essentially my whole world.
+But you can use [this Alfred workflow][11] to easily search through my entire knowledge base and essentially my whole world.

-You can also see more repositories and books similar to this one [here][11].
+You can also see more repositories and books similar to this one [here][12].
 And don't be afraid to create one of your own and share what you know with the world.

 <h1 align="center"> Thanks 🍀</h1>

-You can support what I do on [Patreon][12] or look [into other repositories][13] I shared.
+You can support what I do on [Patreon][13] or look [into other repositories][14] I shared.
 Thank you. 💛

 [1]:	https://yoshuawuyts.gitbooks.io/knowledge/content/
 [2]:	https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#179.9,-50.7,1